ronardcaktus/deployment-roulette/final-project-notes.md

 ```

 I then had to modify starter/apps/canary/canary-svc.yml's `selector` and remove `version: "1.0"`
 to ensure it gets traffic from both pods.
-Ohh I also too the liberty of making making the replicas
-50/50 for v1 and v2.
+I made the replicas 50/50 for v1 and v2.

 ```sh